 - Get special shoes to protect your feet if you experience nerve damage.
 Always have your doctor examine your feet if you feel tingling or pain.

-If you are experiencing nerve damage from diabetes or any pain or tingling in sensations in your feet, hands, arms or legs, please call Pain and Spine Specialists in Maryland at 301.703.8767, or 724-603-3560 in Pennsylvania to help you manage and control the effects of diabetic neuropathy.
+If you are experiencing nerve damage from diabetes or any pain or tingling in sensations in your feet, hands, arms or legs, please call Pain and Spine Specialists.